shivanandha/SysInfo-grabber/README.md

 # SysInfo-grabber
-This is used to get the system details automatically using a batch script via cmd Line in a application restricted environment systems.
+This is used to get the system details automatically using a batch script via cmd Line in application restricted environment systems.